laurap-dev/gradebook-docs/faq.md

 ### Overall grade seems wrong

 **Troubleshooting steps:**
-1. Check gradebook type matches your intent
+1. Check GradeBook type matches your intent
 2. Verify category weights add to 100% (if using weights)
 3. Use [Fix Grades](features/fix-grades.md) to check formulas
 4. Check for broken formulas (#REF!, #DIV/0!)

 ### How do I excuse an assignment?